bl9muva/Webscraping_libraries/README.md

 * datetime function

 ### Notes added in 2020:
-This program do not run as it intended at the moment, probably due to the fact that COVID-forced lockdown of libraries, operational hours were no longer displayed in the same format as they used to.
+This program does not run as it intended at the moment, probably due to the fact that COVID-forced lockdown of libraries, operational hours were no longer displayed in the same format as they used to.